 - Top 25 Object Oriented Programming Interview Questions and Answers

 20. Why Do You Want To Work With Us?

-The interviewer wants to know how much you know about the culture of the company and if you can identify with the vision and values of an organization.
-The best strategy of responding to this question is by being honest to your employer about what motivates you to the company.
+The interviewer wants to know how much you know about the culture of the company and if you can identify with the vision and values of the organization.
+The best strategy for responding to this question is by being honest to your employer about what motivates you to the company.

 “I have always wanted to work with this company.
 Over the last 3 years, I have been following the updates regarding the innovations your company has made.
 Your performance in software development creates in me a desire to want to become part of you.
 Your missions and values also relate to my vision.
 I believe that your company will provide me with enough challenges that will help me grow in this career.”

 The interviewer uses these questions to know whether you are indeed a good fit for the job.
 By studying and practicing them, you can prove that you are the right candidate.
 Be audible while answering every question.
 Also, make sure to arrive early at the interview venue.